 Last year, NITI Aayog had suggested the Adityanath government for reorganising state ministries and departments for better governance, accountability and swifter decision making.
 Rajiv Kumar had also said the Aayog was satisfied with the progress made by the Adityanath government, especially since June 2017, when specific timelines and parameters were set.

 In consultation with Aayog, the UP government has constituted 9 committees related to various socioeconomic development verticals viz nutrition, health, education, drinking water, rural development, irrigation, water resources, industry, agriculture and sanitation.

 However, the Aayog has noted UP faced tough challenges with regards to its urban housing and outdoor defecation free (ODF) targets.

 Meanwhile, the state government plans to disband hordes of government schemes, which have outlived their utility and relevance.
 Besides, non-essential government posts would also be abolished for leaner administrative machinery.

+The CM has already issued directives to this effect, following which the UP chief secretary had constituted two separate committees to identify non-essential government schemes and posts in every department.
 The government departments are customarily asked to abolish non-essential schemes and posts before the state Budget is prepared every year.
 However, it is never taken seriously and routinely brushed under the carpet.
 However, the present dispensation has decided to act in right earnest.